po1sigala/live/02-Lesson-Plans/Part-Time/03-Week-JavaScript/README.md

-# Unit 03 Instructor Overview: JavaScript
+# Module 03 Instructor Overview: JavaScript

 ## Overview

-In this unit, you will introduce students to the fundamentals of JavaScript, including variables, primitive types, arrays, and objects.
+In this module, you will introduce students to the fundamentals of JavaScript, including variables, primitive types, arrays, and objects.
 You will also use logical and comparison operators to construct conditional statements and guide students as they write their first functions and algorithms.

-Refer to the [Class Content Unit Overview](../../../01-Class-Content/03-JavaScript/README.md) for detailed information on key topics, learning objectives, and homework.
+Review this module's Roadmap in Canvas for detailed information on key topics, learning objectives, and this module's Challenge.

 ## Instructor/TA Notes